How To Use QuickBooks

 7. Workflow Tips Integrated into QBO

-As with any new procedures or system changes, learning how to use QuickBooks Online comes with a learning curve that will initially slow you time.
+As with any new procedures or system changes, learning how to use QuickBooks Online comes with a learning curve that will initially slow you down.
 Time is a scare resource when you are a small business owner.
 Keep your goal at the forefront of your mind which is to make your financial management both efficient and effective.
 Optimize both data entry and your overall workflow within QuickBooks Online by taking advantage of these workflow integration tips once you've got the basics down:

 1. Recurring Transactions: Set them up to automate repetitive tasks like monthly bills or fixed pricing client invoices, which saves time and reduces manual errors.